-The Blood Doping Control: Venous Blood Collection and Dried Blood Spot
+The Blood Doping Controls: Venous Blood Collection and Dried Blood Spot

 Selecting a testing kit

-The athlete selects a packaged testing kit and a blood collection kit.
+The athlete selects a packaged blood collection kit.
 There should be at least three kits to choose from and the packaging must be intact.
-If the athlete is not happy with the kit she has selected, she can take a second and a third one.
+If the athlete is not happy with the selected kit, he can choose another one which is intact.

-Venous blood collection: Each testing kit contains a collection container for sample A (red number) and a container for sample B (blue number), an unmarked container, sticky labels and three sealable plastic bags.
-The blood testing kit contains the instruments necessary to take a blood sample and the blood collection tubes.
+Each testing kit contains a collection container for sample A (red number) and a container for sample B (blue number), an unmarked container, sticky labels and sealable plastic bags.
+Identical numbers should appear on the kits, containers, lids and sticky labels.
+The blood testing kit contains the tools necessary for taking a blood sample and the blood collection vials.

 DBS: The silver pouch contains two secure sealable plastic bags with one DBS card each (for the A and B samples), two portions of desiccant gel each, and a tamper-proof strip with which to seal the pouch again.
 The hygiene set comprises a disinfectant wipe, two swabs, a safety lancet, a minivette and a plaster.
 The numbers on the set (the silver pouch), the secure plastic bags, the DBS cards and the tamper-proof strip must all be identical.

 The athlete sticks a label on each of the blood collection vials.

 Taking a blood sample

 Blood is usually taken in an upright sitting position.
 Upon request, the athlete may lie down for the blood collection.
 Max.
 13 ml of blood is required for the test.
 The blood sample must be taken under completely hygienic conditions.
 The Blood Control Officer (BCO) takes a blood sample using the relevant blood collection device and then cleans and covers the point at which the needle entered the skin.
 The athlete should not make any energetic movements with the arm from which blood was taken for up to 30 minutes after the doping control.